DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football on Sunday

-DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football on Sunday, Aug.
+DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football for Sunday, Aug.
 31

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for games like Notre Dame vs. Miami

-Sunday is the perfect time to take advantage of the newest DraftKings promo code.
-Right now, new users at DraftKings Sportsbook will receive $300 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-You can bet on Notre Dame vs. Miami and Virginia Tech vs. South Carolina today and boost your bankroll for the return of the NFL on Thursday.
+Football is back, and there's a big-time matchup to use the latest DraftKings promo code on with No. 6 Notre Dame taking on No. 10 Miami (FL).
+New users get $300 in bonus bets instantly after their first wager of $5 or more and also receive over $200 off on NFL Sunday Ticket.
+Bet on college football or the MLB today, and then boost your bankroll in time for the return of the NFL on Thursday.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code